-We usually adopt our dogs to families that reside along specific regions of the east coast of the State of Florida.
-A mandatory home visit is required before placing any of our dogs.
-We do have a few Florida Yorkie Reps located in other areas of the State, so if you would like to know if we have someone in your area before filling out an application, please email us first.
-We do occasionally make exceptions to this rule for people who are either looking to adopt our "special needs" dogs or for homes that rise above our typical criteria for adoption and are also willing to make the trip here if they are approved.
+We do not service all areas of the State of Florida.
+A mandatory home visit is required before placing any of our dogs and we only have a limited amount of volunteers.
+So if you would like to know if we have someone in your area before filling out an application, please email us first.
+We also reserve the right to conduct background checks in the event we feel it may be necessary and by completing our adoption applications you have agreed and acknowledged that you are aware of this.
 IF YOU RECENTLY MOVED TO THE STATE OF FLORIDA, YOU MUST BE A RESIDENT FOR AT LEAST ONE YEAR BEFORE APPLYING FOR A DOG FROM US.
 WE DO NOT SHIP OUR DOGS AND WE DO NOT ADOPT OUTSIDE THE STATE OF FLORIDA!

 Step 1: Fill out and submit an adoption application.